takumade/papapi/README.md

 ## Quality Assurance
 - [ ] Write tests for paypal standard
-- [ ] Write tests for paypal advanced
 - [ ] Write tests for stripe
 - [ ] Write tests for paynow mobile
-- [ ] Write tests for paynow web
+- [ ] Add tests for stripe standard

 To be continued...